 How to treat lice

-Hair lice are easy to get rid of with special, medicated shampoos.
+Hair lice are easy to treat with special, medicated shampoos.
 These shampoos are available over-the-counter, and usually contain Permethrin - a compound that kills lice but is safe for humans.

 You may need to do a second application of lice shampoo and comb through your hair again after a week or so, as some lice may escape the first round of treatment.